The Musical Journey of Dwiki Dharmawan

 The Musical Journey of Dwiki Dharmawan was the concert by the Indonesian musician, songwriter and record producer Dwiki Dharmawan.
-Marketed as Dwiki's fortieth debut anniversary concert, it commenced on 23 August 2025 at the Ciputra Artpreneur Theatre, Lotte Mall Jakarta.
-This was the second concert to celebrate Dwiki's said anniversary, after Parikrama Parahyangan, which took place in Bandung three months prior.
+Marketed as a concert to celebrate ruby anniversary of Dwiki's career, it was hosted by presenters James Purba and Shinta Syamsul Arief and commenced on 23 August 2025 at the Ciputra Artpreneur Theatre, Lotte Mall Jakarta.
+This was the second concert to celebrate said anniversary of Dwiki's career, after Parikrama Parahyangan, which took place in Bandung three months prior.

 Background

-Originally, Dwiki planned to hold a special concert to celebrate 25th anniversary of career in 2010, but was halted.
-It was also reported that he planned to have a thirtieth anniversary special concert in 2015, but was also cancelled.
+Originally, Dwiki planned to hold a special concert to celebrate his silver anniversary of career in 2010, but was halted.
+It was also reported that he planned to have his career's pearl anniversary special concert in 2015, but was also cancelled.
 Dwiki stated that the concert is "not just a time, but also a journey, collaboration, and his love of Indonesian music".
 During the second press conference, Kris Dayanti stated that she will perform two then-unknown songs, which were confirmed to be "Cita Pasti" and "You'll Be in My Heart".
 Dwiki's wife, Ita Purnamasari, stated that the pop rock-styled soundtrack from the 1990s Indonesian television series will appear in the concert's set list, which was confirmed to be "Deru Debu".

 Supporting acts

 The Musical Journey of Dwiki Dharmawan included supporting acts such as Sandhy Sondoro, Ruth Sahanaya, Ita Purnamasari, Once Mekel, Andien and Dira Sugandi, along with young talents Putri Ariani, Dirly, Ivan Paulus, Jinan Laetitia, Shanna Shannon and Awdella.
-Krakatau, Kamal Musallam, Iskandar Widjaja, the World Peace Orchestra, Kilau Vokalia Dian Didaktika children's choir, and Deepro Dancers also appear as special performers.
+Krakatau, Kamal Musallam, Iskandar Widjaja, the Papuan hip-hop group Musik Anak Coment, the World Peace Orchestra, Kilau Vokalia Dian Didaktika Children's Choir, and Deepro Dancers also appear as special performers.